-The Liberty SiriusXM common stock is intended to track and reflect the separate economic performance of the businesses, assets and liabilities attributed to the Liberty SiriusXM Group, which, as of December 31, 2022, include its interests in Sirius XM Holdings and Live Nation, corporate cash, the Convertible Notes and related financial instruments, Liberty's 2.125% Exchangeable Senior Debentures due 2048, Liberty's 2.75% Exchangeable Senior Debentures due 2049, Liberty's 0.5% Exchangeable Senior Debentures due 2050 and margin loan obligations incurred by wholly-owned special purpose subsidiaries of Liberty.
-The Liberty SiriusXM Group retains intergroup interests in the Braves Group and the Formula One Group as of December 31, 2022.
-As of December 31, 2022, the Liberty SiriusXM Group has cash and cash equivalents of approximately \$362 million, which includes \$57 million of subsidiary cash.
+The Liberty SiriusXM common stock is intended to track and reflect the separate economic performance of the businesses, assets and liabilities attributed to the Liberty SiriusXM Group, which, as of December 31, 2023, include its interest in Sirius XM Holdings, corporate cash, Liberty's 3.75% Convertible Senior Notes due 2028, Liberty's 2.75% Exchangeable Senior Debentures due 2049 and a margin loan obligation incurred by a wholly-owned special purpose subsidiary of Liberty.
+As of December 31, 2023, the Liberty SiriusXM Group has cash and cash equivalents of approximately \$306 million, which includes \$216 million of subsidiary cash.